jyothi890/BorderCrossingAnalysis/src/README.md

 - border_crossing_analysis.py

 This is the starting script for the analysis.
 The input paramaters are validated before the call to analysis procedure is done.
 Once the input parameters are validated, a call to report function is made.
-In the report function, makes a call to analysis_metrics.py script were  total no of crossings and running monthly average metrics are calculate.
+The report function, makes a call to analysis_metrics.py script were  total no of crossings and running monthly average metrics are calculate.

 - analysis_metrics.py